matey-0/ufp.fish/README.md

 **ufp -- a unified package manager for Linux, written in Fish**

-Note: I haven't tested this on systems that aren't mine, so use this function at your own risk, especially the non-package-manager-based functions.
-I can't guarantee that this won't break your computer somehow (though it shouldn't).
+Note: I haven't tested this on systems that aren't mine, so use this function at your own risk, especially the non-package-manager-based functions; I can't guarantee that this won't break your computer somehow (though it shouldn't).

 ## Compatibility